 Possibly.
 A student presenting test-based credit may be granted transfer credit on our campus if he or she has successfully completed

-If the test-based credit does not meet both of these criteria, the student may submit the original AP scores to Illinois for evaluation.
+If the test-based credit does not meet both of these criteria, the student may submit the original AP scores to UIUC for evaluation.